trilliwon/reactnd-project-myreads/README.md

     * Currently Reading
     * Want to Read
     * Read
-* Clicking the plus(+) button at bottom right, user can search books and select to add your bookshelf
+* Clicking the plus(+) button at bottom right, user can search books and select to add to your bookshelf
-    * Debounced search that delays user input for 500ms
+    * Available **debounced search** that delays user input for 500ms

 ## File Structure
 ```bash